Norovirus Vaccines

 Cocrystal Pharma, Inc. announced on January 8, 2025, favorable safety and tolerability results at doses up to 800 mg per day for 10 consecutive days from the multiple-ascending dose portion of the ongoing Phase 1 study with its oral protease inhibitor CDI-988.
 CDI-988 is the first pan-viral drug candidate in development for the orally administered treatment of norovirus and coronavirus infections.

 Travelan® is an orally administered passive immunotherapy that prophylactically reduces the likelihood of contracting travelers' diarrhea.
 In Australia, Travelan® is a listed medicine on the Australian Register for Therapeutic Goods.
-It is indicated to reduce the risk of Travelers' Diarrhea and minor gastrointestinal disorders and is antimicrobial.
-In Canada, Travelan® is a licensed natural health product and is indicated to reduce the risk of Travelers' Diarrhea.
+It is antimicrobial and indicated to reduce the risk of Travelers' Diarrhea and minor gastrointestinal disorders.
+In Canada, Travelan® is a licensed natural health product that reduces the risk of Travelers' Diarrhea.
 In the U.S., Travelan® is sold as a dietary supplement for digestive tract protection.

 Norovirus Outbreaks